numaproj/numaflow/docs/user-guide/sinks/user-defined-sinks.md

 # User-defined Sinks

-A `Pipeline` may have multiple Sinks, those sinks could either be a pre-defined sink such as `kafka`, `log`, etc., or a `User Defined Sink`.
+A `Pipeline` may have multiple Sinks, those sinks could either be a pre-defined sink such as `kafka`, `log`, etc., or a `user-defined sink`.

-A pre-defined sink vertex runs single-container pods, a user defined sink runs two-container pods.
+A pre-defined sink vertex runs single-container pods, a user-defined sink runs two-container pods.

 ## Build Your Own User-defined Sinks